DanielRianos/online_store_analysis/README.md

 Delivery performance study of the largest department store in Brazilian :brazil: marketplaces to find ways to optimize delivery times by analyzing around 100.000 orders.

 **Olist** connects small businesses from all over Brazil to channels without hassle and with a single contract.
 Those merchants are able to sell their products through the Olist Store and ship them directly to the customers using Olist logistics partners.
-See more on our website: www.olist.com
+See more on the company's website: www.olist.com

 :newspaper_roll: The datasets and further information of this case can be found under the following link: